orkes-io/docs/docs/how-tos/Workflows/migrate-workflows.md

 Once your migration request is successfully completed in Environment A, you can verify the incoming migration request in Environment B.

 1. In Environment B, navigate to **WORKFLOWS > Executions**.
 You can view your incoming migration request workflow on the executions page.
 Click on the workflow ID to view the workflow.
-2. Once the incoming migration request is successfull, go to **WORKFLOWS > Definitions** in Environment B and verify that your migrated workflow has been listed here.
+2. Once the incoming migration request is successful, go to **WORKFLOWS > Definitions** in Environment B and verify that your migrated workflow has been listed here.

 <center><img src="/content/img/migrated-workflow-in-new-environment.jpg" alt="Migrated Workflow in the new environment" width="90%" height="auto" style={{paddingBottom: 40, paddingTop: 40}} /></center>